AdobeDocs/commerce-pwa-studio/src/pages/integrations/product-recommendations/index.md

 # Product Recommendations

-You can integrate Product Recommendations powered by [Adobe Sensei](https://www.adobe.com/sensei.html) into your PWA Studio storefront.
+You can integrate Product Recommendations powered by [Adobe AI](https://business.adobe.com/ai/adobe-genai.html) into your PWA Studio storefront.

 ## Integration overview

 ![Product Recommendations for PWA Studio](images/pwa-arch-diag-sensei.svg)

-Adobe's [Product Recommendations powered by Adobe Sensei](https://experienceleague.adobe.com/en/docs/commerce/product-recommendations/overview) is a feature backed by several SaaS services.
+Adobe's [Product Recommendations powered by Adobe AI](https://experienceleague.adobe.com/en/docs/commerce/product-recommendations/overview) is a feature backed by several SaaS services.
 The **Store** side includes your PWA storefront, which contains the event collector and recommendations layout template, and the backend, which includes the GraphQL endpoints, SaaS Export module, and the Admin UI.

-After you install the Product Recommendations PWA extension on your store, it will start sending [behavioral data](https://experienceleague.adobe.com/en/docs/commerce/product-recommendations/developer/events) to Adobe Sensei with no additional setup.
+After you install the Product Recommendations PWA extension on your store, it will start sending [behavioral data](https://experienceleague.adobe.com/en/docs/commerce/product-recommendations/developer/events) to Adobe AI with no additional setup.
-Adobe Sensei processes this behavioral data along with the catalog data from the backend and calculates the product associations leveraged by the recommendations service.
+Adobe AI processes this behavioral data along with the catalog data from the backend and calculates the product associations leveraged by the recommendations service.
 At this point, the merchant can create and manage recommendation units from the Adobe Commerce Admin UI then fetch those product recommendation units from their PWA storefront.

 ## Install the Product Recommendations module